Popular Electric Guitar Body Styles

 With an asymmetric body shape, the Jaguar comes with a crisper sound than it’s offset counterpart, the Jazzmaster.
 Also, Fender designed this guitar with a shorter than average scale length of 24 inches that had 22 frets on its neck.

 The Jaguar doesn’t seize to shine when looking at its hardware.
 Its body style includes humbuckers and single coil pickups with a dual circuit setup that separates the main circuit from a rhythm circuit.
+Personally, the one to pick is the ocean turquoise one as it comes with a Pau Ferro fingerboard.

 Gibson Solid Bodies